KedarDev/Mr.FullStack/README.md

 Contributors must abide by our [Code of Conduct](https://github.com/KedarDev/Mr.FullStack?tab=coc-ov-file#).
 All activities involving Mr.Fullstack must be respectful and harassment-free.

-All [issues](https://github.com/KedarDev/Mr.FullStack/issues) and bugs are hands on.
-Please not that issues with the [ADMIN](https://github.com/KedarDev/Mr.FullStack/labels/ADMIN) label are internal tasks that will be completed by the Admin team.
+All [issues](https://github.com/KedarDev/Mr.FullStack/issues) and bugs are hands-on.
+Please note that issues with the [ADMIN](https://github.com/KedarDev/Mr.FullStack/labels/ADMIN) label are internal tasks that will be completed by the Admin team.

-[New Contributor](https://github.com/KedarDev/Mr.FullStack/labels/New%20Contributors) issues are ment for newer Members.
+[New Contributor](https://github.com/KedarDev/Mr.FullStack/labels/New%20Contributors) issues are meant for newer Members.

-When in doubt, ask a Admin team member by mentioning us on the issue.
+When in doubt, ask an Admin team member by mentioning us on the issue.

 <h3>Refactoring</h3> which involves improving the code without modifying behavior, is a great place to help out!
 Refactors can touch many files, so we encourage breaking big changes into small PRs.